mandle420/DCS_Standalone_on_linux/README.md

 for standalone](https://lutris.net/games/dcs-world/) on Lutris
 ![Lutris Install Scripts](images/DCS.openbeta.png)
 Standalone Open Beta version is no longer downloadable.
 Select the wine Eagle Dynamics version and continue with the install and download.
 This will take some time depending on your connection.
 If you have a backup copy of you dcs folder, you can copy the coremods and mod's folder to the downloads folder in the Program Files\Eagle Dynamics\DCSWorld\_downloads folder to save time.
 Will save about 6 hours on a 10MB connection.
+Make sure the game is not running when you copy the files.

 ### Getting it working with Lutris
 Lutris now does the winetricks so you don't need to do that anymore.